raosp123/Distributed-Cafe-Loyalty-System/README.md

 5. run `psql -d your_database (do not specify for default) -U username (postgres) -h localhost -f path_to_your_sql_file` to fill your database with tables

-6. make a post request to the server with `curl -X POST http://localhost:8000/create/user/ -d [data]` where data is
+6. make a post request to the server with `curl -X POST http://localhost:8000/create/user/ -d [data]` where data is or go to localhost:8000/docs to do it with a web GUI

 ```
 `curl -X 'POST' \